 The National Institute of Standards and Technology (NIST) is a physical sciences laboratory and a non-regulatory federal agency of the U.S. Department of Commerce.
 It was created to help the United States better compete with economic rivals.

-NIST plays a role in developing standards for a variety of products and services, such as nano-devices, disaster-resistant buildings, cybersecurity frameworks, and global networking.
+NIST plays a role in developing standards for various products and services, such as nano-devices, disaster-resistant buildings, cybersecurity frameworks, and global networking.

 One of the most widely known branches of NIST is the Computer Security Resource Center (CSRC), which provides resources for information security, cybersecurity, and information privacy.